The Late, Great Tony Todd is a Badass Bad Guy in the 1996 action comedy classic The Rock

 HonoredGrimyInvisiblerail-max-1mb.gif

-Nicolas Cage costars as Dr. Stanley Goodspeed, the FBI’s top expert on chemical and biological weapons, a uniquely Nicolas Cage combination of genius, weirdo, overgrown Boy Scout and unlikely man of action.
-The Rock made Cage a mainstream superstar of high concept blockbusters but it’s effective precisely because he’s such an unlikely action star.
+Nicolas Cage costars as Dr. Stanley Goodspeed, the FBI’s top expert on chemical and biological weapons, a uniquely Nicolas Cage combination of genius, weirdo, overgrown Boy Scout, and unlikely man of action.
+The Rock made Cage a mainstream superstar of high-concept blockbusters, but it’s effective precisely because he’s such an unlikely action star.

-When Hummel takes Alcatraz hostage in an exceedingly dignified, professional, honorable fashion it falls upon John Patrick Mason, with his intimate knowledge of the prison and its underground tunnels and Dr. Goodspeed, with his knowledge of chemical weapons, to infiltrate Alcatraz with the help of a crack military squad that is pretty much all massacred early on.
+When Hummel takes Alcatraz hostage in an exceedingly dignified, professional, honorable fashion, it falls upon John Patrick Mason, with his intimate knowledge of the prison and its underground tunnels, and Dr. Goodspeed, with his knowledge of chemical weapons, to infiltrate Alcatraz with the help of a crack military squad that is pretty much all massacred early on.

 f5ea6e66db45174cbd47f3bf0750b66c.jpg